Professional Line Sitters Earn Up To $35 An Hour To Hold Spots On Black Friday

 One of the most notorious line sitting businesses is New York City’s Same Ole Line Dudes, which was founded by Robert Samuels in 2012 after he “accidentally” made a quick $325 when he advertised his services on Craigslist to people hoping to score the newest iPhone at the time.

 Six years later, Same Ole Line Dudes turned into a full fledged business, and charges a minimum $45 for two hours.
-Goff’s company Skip the Line, founded in Washington, D.C. in 2017 to relieve people of their seemingly endless wait for entry into the Game of Thrones pop-up bar, charges an hourly price of $30-$35.
-Both companies also have also have price gouging variables, such as bad weather, event popularity or deliver options.
+Goff’s company, Skip the Line, was founded in Washington, D.C., in 2017 to relieve people of their seemingly endless wait for entry into the Game of Thrones pop-up bar.
+He charges an hourly price of $30-$35.
+Both companies also have also have price gouging variables, such as bad weather, event popularity, or delivery options.

 And now that the busy season has rolled around, line-sitters have an opportunity for an even bigger profit.
 Same Ole Line Dudes, MONEY reported, charged 1.5 times their price for yesterday’s Macy’s Thanksgiving Day parade because it was a holiday.